sktime/sktime/docs/source/tutorials.rst

 .. note::

-    The tutorials and videos are based on snapshots of ``sktime`` at earlier versions, as we record them only every few years.
+    The tutorials and videos are based on snapshots of ``sktime`` at earlier versions.
     They explain stable functionality which rarely changes, and most of the content is continuously tested in ``sktime`` CI.
     Nonetheless, there may be outdated parts - in such a case, we would be very thankful for bug reports.